 Paper 1 is the Reading Comprehension paper.
 Students are presented with three unseen texts and have to give short and long responses ranging from vocabulary in context to language analysis.
 The most challenging question is the extended response, where students have to produce a short piece of writing using information that they have retrieved and inferred from one of the texts given.
 To do well in this paper requires not only reading skills, but writing skills as well.
 If you find your child struggling with either, it may benefit them to hire an IGCSE English private tutor.

-Paper 2 is a writing paper.
-The first section is directed writing, where students have to retrieve information from a text and apply that in a piece of transaction writing.
+Paper 2 is a Writing paper.
+The first section is directed writing, where students have to retrieve information from a text and apply that in a piece of transactional writing.
 The second is creative composition, where the student can choose to do one from a choice of four prompts, two descriptive and two narrative.
 This paper requires students to be an all-rounded proficient writer who is able to address different writing styles, and our IGCSE English tutors are experienced in helping students to achieve that.

-Paper 1 is poetry and prose, based on works previously studied during the school year.
+Paper 1 is Poetry and Prose, based on works previously studied during the school year.
 Students will have to write an essay on each, with a choice of one out of two questions respectively.

-Students opting for Paper 3, however, will have to sit a further Paper 4, which is an unseen prose or poetry paper.
+Students opting for Paper 3, however, will have to sit a further Paper 4, which is an unseen Prose or Poetry paper.
 There are guiding questions provided.